-To ensure a high-quality graduate student group, all graduate students must have an undergraduate degree from a recognized institution and meet the criteria provided below.
+To ensure a high-quality graduate student group, all graduate students must have a bachelor's degree from a recognized institution and meet the criteria provided below.
 The GMAT or GRE are not required.

 Need to complete a prerequisite course before applying?
 Online courses are available through UW Independent Learning.
 If you are not sure whether you meet these requirements, or which courses you need to take to satisfy prerequisites, please contact an enrollment adviser.